Do you have a hard time staying organized at home?

 Consider donating or giving away to friends and family.

-You can donate to thrift shops, church, goodwill, and Salvation Army.
+You can donate to thrift shops, church, goodwill, and the Salvation Army.

 And lastly, don’t forget to recycle whatever you can.
 Old shoe boxes, glass vases, empty bottles/containers are a few things you can keep in mind to recycle.